Marvbudd/shoebox/docs/features/metadata.md

 5. Use "Assign Face" dropdown to match numbered faces
 6. Click **Assign** button to link person to face
 7. Confidence percentage shown for assignments

+**False-positive cleanup shortcut:**

+If detection produces many incorrect faces (for example, pattern-heavy photos with no real people), click **Clear** in the unresolved faces section in Media Manager.
+Use **Clear Unassigned** in the People section when you also want to remove person rows without current face matches for that item.
+Save, then run detection again with tighter settings if needed.

+**Batch Face Processing (queue mode):**

+1. Open Media Manager from a collection with **Limit** enabled
+2. Click **Run Batch Face Phase 1**
+3. Confirm the run to process queue items in order with progress and cancellation
+4. Let Shoebox preserve existing assignments and store unmatched regions as unresolved candidates
+5. Optional: create/refresh maintenance collections when prompted to build archive-wide unresolved review queues
+6. Review items and finish assignments per photo from either:
+  - your current working collection, or
+  - **Face Candidates: Unresolved** (maintenance queue)
+7. For person-centric review, open **Person Manager** and click **Match Unassigned** on a person with face descriptors
+8. Face Matching will then present descriptor groups one at a time, ranking unresolved faces nearest to each descriptor so you can assign the best matches before moving on

 **Navigation**: